xNok/concourse-pipeline-maker/README.md

 }
 ```

-* The `configs` section may be use to define configuration that will be applied to all the pipeline
+* The `configs` section may be use to define configuration that will be applied to every the pipeline
 * The `template`section may be use to create reusable configuration.
-Later you can apply the using the key `-tpl`, `template` in your pipeline configuration
+Later you can apply it by using the key `-tpl` ot `template` in your pipeline configuration
 * The `pipelines` section define the individual configuration for each pipeline

-## Valide pipeline configuration
+### Valide pipeline configuration

 * Arguments of `fly set_pipeline`:
   * `-t`, `team`: team / target